ViviZa/lawyer-dude/README.md

 npm start
 ```

-Launches the test runner in the interactive watch mode.<br>
+Launch the test runner in the interactive watch mode:<br>
 ```bash
 npm test
 ```

-Builds the app for production to the `build` folder.<br>
+Build the app for production to the `build` folder:<br>
 ```bash
 npm run build
 ```